domi0002/geoOverlap/README.md

 -neumannrhs:  Solve using Neumann BCs on left and top boundaries (You also need to change the 0/T files appropriately).
 The default option in 0/ folder is the Neumann BCs.

--inv:         Use inverse distance interpolation instead of polynomial interpolation.
+-inv       :  Use inverse distance interpolation instead of polynomial interpolation.

+-rbf       :  Use RBF 2nd order interpolation

 -cons      :  Activate conservative correction

+Since the default BCs are already Partly Neumann, to execute the code (using RBF): twoDOverset  -neumannrhs -rbf

 Outputs
 -------